-Low level electromagnetic fields by modulating porphyrin metabolism and generating redox stress can produce immune activation.
-The porphyrin photooxidation can generate free radicals which can activate NFKB.
+Low level radioactivity by modulating porphyrin metabolism and generating redox stress can produce immune activation.
+The porphyrin photo-oxidation can generate free radicals which can activate NFKB.
 This can produce immune activation and cytokine mediated injury.
 The increase in archaeal porphyrins can lead to autoimmune disease like SLE and MS. A hereditary form of MS and SLE related to altered porphyrin metabolism has been described.
 The protoporphyrins binding to mitochondrial benzodiazepine receptors can modulate immune function.
 Porphyrins can combine with proteins oxidizing their tyrosine, tryptophan, cysteine and histidine residues producing crosslinking and altering protein conformation and function.
 Porphyrins can complex with DNA and RNA modulating their structure.
-Porphyrin complexed with proteins and nucleic acids are antigenic and can lead onto autoimmune disease, .
-Low level electromagnetic fields by modulating porphyrin metabolism and inducing redox stress can produce insulin resistance.
-The porphyrin photooxidation mediated free radical injury can lead to insulin resistance and atherogenesis.
+Porphyrin complexed with proteins and nucleic acids are antigenic and can lead onto autoimmune disease^{3, 4}.
+Low level radioactivity and porphyrinogenesis can contribute to autoimmune disease.
+Low level radioactivity by modulating porphyrin metabolism and inducing redox stress can produce insulin resistance.
+The porphyrin photo-oxidation mediated free radical injury can lead to insulin resistance and atherogenesis.
 Thus archaeal porphyrins can contribute to metabolic syndrome x.
 Glucose has got a negative effect upon ALA synthase activity.
 Therefore hyperglycemia may be reactive protective mechanism to increased archaeal porphyrin synthesis.
 The protoporphyrins binding to mitochondrial benzodiazepine receptors can modulate mitochondrial steroidogenesis and metabolism.
 Altered porphyrin metabolism has been described in the metabolic syndrome x.
-Porphyrias can lead onto vascular thrombosis.
-Low level electromagnetic fields by modulating porphyrin metabolism and inducing redox stress/heme deficiency can activate HIF alpha.
+Porphyrias can lead onto vascular thrombosis^{3, 4}.
+Low level radioactivity can contribute to metabolic syndrome x and vascular thrombosis.
+Low level radioactivity by modulating porphyrin metabolism and inducing redox stress/heme deficiency can activate HIF alpha.
 The porphyrin photo-oxidation can generate free radicals inducing HIF alpha and producing oncogene activation.
 Heme deficiency can lead to activation of HIF alpha and oncogenesis.
 This can lead to oncogenesis.
 Hepatic porphyrias induced hepatocellular carcinoma.
-The protoporphyrins binding to mitochondrial benzodiazepine receptors can regulate cell proliferation.
-Low level electromagnetic fields by modulating porphyrin metabolism can regulate prion protein conformation.
+The protoporphyrins binding to mitochondrial benzodiazepine receptors can regulate cell proliferation^{3,4}.
+Low level radioactivity can contribute to oncogenesis.
+Low level radioactivity by modulating porphyrin metabolism can regulate prion protein conformation.
 The porphyrin can combine with prion proteins modulating their conformation.
 This leads to abnormal prion protein conformation and degradation.
-Archaeal porphyrins can contribute to prion disease.
-Low level electromagnetic fields by modulating porphyrin metabolism can produce redox stress and regulate HERV expression.
+Low level radioactivity and porphyrins can contribute to prion disease.
+Low level radioactivity by modulating porphyrin metabolism can produce redox stress and regulate HERV expression.
 The porphyrins can also intercalate with DNA producing HERV expression.
 The HERV particles generated can contribute to the retroviral state.
+Low level of radioactivity can contribute to the retroviral state.
+Low level radioactivity and porphyrins can modulate predilection to infections.
 The porphyrins in the blood can combine with bacteria and viruses and the photooxidation generated free radicals can kill them.
-Low level electromagnetic fields by modulating porphyrin metabolism can lead to increase predilection for viral and bacterial infections.
+Low level radioactivity by modulating porphyrin metabolism can lead to increase predilection for viral and bacterial infections.
 The archaeal porphyrins can modulate bacterial and viral infections.
-The archaeal porphyrins are regulatory molecules keeping other prokaryotes and viruses on check.
+The archaeal porphyrins are regulatory molecules keeping other prokaryotes and viruses on check^{3, 4}.
+A porphyrin metabolic defect produces heme deficiency and porphyrin autooxidation produces redox stress.
+Both of these factors induce the Warburg phenotype and increase glycolysis and inhibit pyruvate dehydrogenase.
+The increase in glycolysis with blockade of TCA cycle produces increase fructose 1, 6 diphosphate which enters the pentose phosphate pathway generating aminosugars for MPS synthesis.
+This produces MPS accumulation in tissues and contributes to endomyocardial fibrosis, chronic calcific pancreatitis, multinodular goiter and mucoid angiopathy.